 Rosie the Riveter Guinness World Record

-So, Are We Planning to Bring the Record Back to Willow Run?
+So, Are We Going to Bring the World Record Back to Willow Run, Michigan?

 Why is the Willow Run Bomber Plant So Important?